Advocating for Positive Changes in Education Policy

 Quality Education Act

-Charter School Funding Equity (HB1552)
+Charter School Funding Equity

 Charter school students in St. Louis and Kansas City were receiving 20-30% less funding for their education than their peers in traditional public schools.
 This discrepancy resulted from a state law that tied a significant portion of charter school funding to 2005 tax receipts, which were then frozen in time.
 Meanwhile, traditional public schools were funded by annual property tax collections that naturally increased over time.
 The four-year effort to "fix the glitch" was complete when Governor Parson signed House Bill 1552 into law on June 29, 2022.
-The new law adds $60-70 million dollars annually to urban education in St. Louis and Kansas City, and ensures that charter public school students and traditional public school students are funded equitably.
+The new law adds approximately $75 million dollars annually to urban education in St. Louis and Kansas City and ensures that charter public school students and traditional public school students are funded equitably.

 2022 Education Omnibus (SB681)

-Senate Bill 681 was an education omnibus bill that included many improvements to elementary and secondary education.
-Key provisions from the legislation included: developing a plan to establish a comprehensive reading intervention program, teacher recruitment and retention measures, and support for schools offering competency-based education.
+Senate Bill 681 was an education omnibus bill that advanced many improvements to elementary and secondary education.
+Key provisions from the legislation include developing a plan to establish a comprehensive reading intervention program, teacher recruitment and retention measures, and support for schools offering competency-based education.
+Governor Parson signed SB681 into law in June 2022.

 Pre-K Expansion

-The $82 million increase in funding is the largest in the state’s history and is a step to ensuring every child from birth to five has access to quality care and education.
-This investment is the latest step to build and fully fund an early childhood system for Missouri.
+In 2023, Missouri Governor Mike Parson approved an $82 million increase in funding for Pre-K and childcare subsidy programs.
+This increase was the largest in the state’s history and is a significant step towards ensuring every child in Missouri has access to quality care and education.

 Increased Teacher Pay, Retention, and Recruitment